(Originally published on 2/27/2017)

 Busting other people’s bubbles is shady and a reflection of where our confidence stands.
 I admit that at times of low self-esteem it was easier to crack jokes to friends about their plans.
 It may have appeared in the form of sarcasm or jokes but in hindsight I see that I was a jerk.
-Humor is a good way to deflect from the fact that our confidence is shoddy.
+Humor is a good way to deflect from the fact that our confidence is lacking.

 If our hater language turns inward it can obviously be damaging.
 When we keep playing the tape of doubts, disses, failures and complaints, it’s no surprise that our goals don’t see the light of day.
 Are you going through the motions in public like you have plans on the table?
 You’re less likely to lie to others if you stop lying to yourself.
 It’s okay if you don’t know what your next move is.
 Many of us reach out to mentors, bosses, colleagues, our elders or social media groups for answers.
 One of my favorite quotes is, “We have not, because we ask not.”

-go to site What do you need to ask for?
+What do you need to ask for?